 Inspirational Irish Women in History

-Grace O’Malley has been immortalized in Irish folklore as a valiant woman who defied gender expectations and fought for the independence of Ireland.
-Born into a wealthy seafaring family in a time when local chieftains ruled much of Ireland, O’Malley commanded raids on merchant ships and rival clans.
-She was a fearless leader and skilled diplomat, and eventually became known as the “Pirate Queen” of Connacht.
-A thorn in the side of the British for many years, she was so renowned that she was able to secure a meeting with Queen Elizabeth I in 1593.
+Grace O’Malley has been immortalized in Irish folklore as a valiant woman who defied gender expectations and fought for Ireland's independence.
+Born into a wealthy seafaring family when local chieftains ruled much of Ireland, O’Malley commanded raids on merchant ships and rival clans.
+She was a fearless leader and skilled diplomat and eventually became known as the “Pirate Queen” of Connacht.
+A thorn in the British side for many years, she was so renowned that she was able to secure a meeting with Queen Elizabeth I in 1593.

 Jennie Wyse Power

-After making her start in public relations, and moving into journalism, Veronica Guerin became an acclaimed writer after her exposé on the activities of Irish drug criminals.
+After making her start in public relations and moving into journalism, Veronica Guerin became an acclaimed writer after her exposé on the activities of Irish drug criminals.
 As a tenacious crime reporter, she pursued each story deliberately and directly to the source, no matter the danger at hand.
 Even after her home was shot at, she pursued her stories.
-After Guerin was shot and subsequently killed, likely as a result of the stories she was pursuing, the country began to set up the Criminal Assets Bureau and crackdown on organized crime.
+After Guerin was shot and subsequently killed, likely due to the stories she was pursuing, the country began to set up the Criminal Assets Bureau and crack down on organized crime.

 Joanne was born with Total Amelia, a medical condition that results in being born without any limbs.
 O’Riordan challenged the Irish Government in 2011 when they planned on cutting the budget for people with disabilities.
 At only 16 years old, Joanne’s courageous actions earned her an invitation to speak at the United Nations in New York.
 She spoke about the leading women in STEM and how technology transformed her life.

 Written by Casey Lauer